On the photon self-energy to three loops in QED: Definitions and setup

 \section{Definitions and setup}

 We consider QED with a single fermion of (bare) mass $m$ and (bare) charge $-e$, which we will refer to as an electron.
 For later use, we introduce the electric coupling $\alpha = e^2/(4 \pi)$.
+Furthermore, we work in $D$ space-time dimensions and define the dimensional regulator $\epsilon$ by $D=D_0-2\epsilon$, where for our purposes, $D_0$ will be either two or four.

+We briefly summarize some standard material on the free photon propagator, the full propagator including interactions, and the self-energy.
+A more detailed but similar treatment can be found, for example, in \cite{Grozin:2005yg}.
 The photon propagator and the electron propagator in a general $R_\xi$ gauge are given by

 We are interested in computing the QED corrections to the photon propagator.
 We denote by $i\, \Pi_{\text{bare}}^{\mu\nu}$ the sum of the corresponding one-particle-irreducible (1PI) diagrams and call $\Pi_{\text{bare}}^{\mu\nu}$ the bare photon self-energy.
 As a consequence of the Ward identity, the self-energy of the photon is transverse, such that we can write